ibm-granite-community/.github/profile/README.md

-# IBM Granite Community
+# Cooking with Granite

-Welcome to the Community Hub for building with IBM's [Granite Model Family](https://www.ibm.com/granite).
+Welcome to Cooking with Granite: a community hub for building with IBM's [Granite Model Family](https://www.ibm.com/granite) and a project of [The AI Alliance](https://thealliance.ai/).

 ## Granite Cookbooks